 Free Trial

-State of Michigan Retirement System Invests $1.57 Million in Bath & Body Works, Inc. (NYSE:BBWI)
+State of Michigan Retirement System Takes $1.57 Million Position in Bath & Body Works, Inc. (NYSE:BBWI)

 Bath & Body Works logo with Retail/Wholesale background

-State of Michigan Retirement System bought a new position in shares of Bath & Body Works, Inc. (NYSE:BBWI - Free Report) during the first quarter, according to the company in its most recent disclosure with the SEC.
-The firm bought 51,800 shares of the company's stock, valued at approximately $1,571,000.
+State of Michigan Retirement System purchased a new stake in Bath & Body Works, Inc. (NYSE:BBWI - Free Report) in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund purchased 51,800 shares of the company's stock, valued at approximately $1,571,000.

 Bath & Body Works Price Performance